Seminar Programme ICEF Dubai 2026

 Thu • Feb 1216:30 - 17:10Seminar room

-Recruitment in the Middle East: Assessing current approaches and developing best practice
+Recruitment from the Middle East: Assessing trending approaches and developing best practice

 Thought Leadership Panel discussion

-A vast, diverse region, it is important not to adopt a one-size-fits-all approach when recruiting within the Middle East.
+Given the vast diversity of the Middle East, it is essential to avoid a one-size-fits-all approach when recruiting.
 In this session, we look at the common practices currently employed, assess their strengths and weaknesses, and then look into a range of practical tips that will help institutions to develop a more effective strategy.

 Thu • Feb 1217:15 - 17:55Seminar room